Nielsbishere/core/styleguide.md

 ## Headers and source files

 - Header files should have as little code as possible, only one-liners like getters and setters can be provided in the header file (with exception to template functions).
 They should provide a quick and easy overview of what the class represents.
+- Template functions should be defined at the bottom instead of the top of the header, to make sure the class's overview isn't cluttered. (with exception of one-liners).

 ## File names